 Groundbreaking has taken place at Berkeley Homes’ 209-home scheme in Vastern Road, Reading.

-Berkeley’s plans for the former SSE site, which include new a riverside walk, café and pedestrian and cycle links, will have a 30 per cent proportion of affordable homes which will be delivered as Rent-to-Buy properties by Metropolitan Thames Valley Housing (MTVH).
+Berkeley’s plans for the former SSE site, which include a new riverside walk, café and pedestrian and cycle links, will have a 30 per cent proportion of affordable homes which will be delivered as Rent-to-Buy properties by Metropolitan Thames Valley Housing (MTVH).

 The scheme comprises a mix of one to four-bedroom flats, spread across seven buildings, which range from one to 11 storeys.
 Designs are intended to reflect the site’s power station heritage.